fopina/snailtrail-tools/web/README.md

 ## Notes

-To be able `export NODE_OPTIONS=--openssl-legacy-provider` is required, otherwise nodejs crypto will fail.
+If using node != 16, `export NODE_OPTIONS=--openssl-legacy-provider` is required, otherwise nodejs crypto will fail.